Good Guys Wear Black: Production

 The film was having trouble getting distribution, so the producers decided to distribute it themselves, renting theaters in individual cities around the country for a flat fee and pocketing the box-office receipts I traveled with them, opening from cities to hamlets, talking with folks and promoting the film any way I could.
 Many critics panned that film, but the public embraced it.
 They filled those theaters and launched my movie career.

 Release

 Rating

 The film was originally rated R but Norris lobbied successfully to have it changed to PG.
 "My argument was the strong, positive image I project on the screen", he said.
 "The word karate, unfortunately, connotes violence to many people.
 Actually, it's a means of avoiding violent situations, and a form of defense if you have no choice and you're backed into a corner."

 Distribution

 The film was distributed by American Cinema Releasing.

 Reception

 Box office

-After opening on five screens in Denver on June 2, 1978, the movie would go on to gross $18 million at the US box office, due in part to a year-long publicity tour Norris did.
+After opening on five screens in Denver on June 2, 1978, the movie would go on to gross $18 million at the U.S. box office, due in part to a year-long publicity tour Norris did.
 (The actor estimated he did over 2,000 interviews in a year and says he had to go to hospital for laryngitis.)
 It earned rentals of $8.3 million.